makeabilitylab/physcomp/advancedio/smoothing-input.md

 {: .fs-1 }

 #### Arduino implementation

-Perhaps the coded version for Arduino is more clear:
+If you're not used to reading filtering equations, then perhaps the Arduino code is more clear.
+The algorithm is quite straightforward and, crucially, unlike the traditional moving average algorithm, does not require a window buffer!

 {% highlight C %}
 const int SENSOR_INPUT_PIN = A0;